-Updated charts have been added to include the gorgeous tropical hues and ultra bright cocktail from Dyan Reaveley's Dylusions range and the newly completed range of Tim Holtz's Ranger Distress Oxide Sprays and Embossing Glazes.
+Updated charts have been added to include the gorgeous tropical hues and ultra bright cocktail from Dyan Reaveley's Dylusions range and the beautiful new blue, Speckled Egg, in the Tim Holtz's Ranger Distress range.

 As we collect colours of paints, inks and other essentials of our favourite art supplies, it can be pretty handy to know what colours are available as which products.
 Having dozens of charts is great sometimes but I find it much easier to see what is available at a glance, with little indicators for each media.
 I also love to see all the colours at once, so I can choose which ones I want to use for a project, which ones I've got in the studio and how many I have yet to collect.

 The first two charts in this blog are ready-made colour charts are for the complete ranges of Tim Holtz Distress and Dylusions by Dyan Reaveley mediums (all made by Ranger).
 Following these are a few blank ones for you to personalise and make your own swatch charts!
 Use for paints, pens, pencils, inks, anything :)

 Ready-made Charts for Dylusions and Tim Holtz

 To any of these charts, click the jpeg image (it should open in a new tab or window) to see it bigger to download and print for your own personal use.
 Each one should fit at 100% on an A4 or 93% on US Letter, or you can always choose the print option "fit to print" as well.

 Dylusions by Dyan Reaveley range of treasures includes Acrylic Paints in 2oz wide opening jars and 1oz flip top bottles, Ink Sprays, Shimmer Sprays and Paint Pens.

 Make Your Own Colour Chart